asd-xiv/state-list/README.md

     DELETE(`/todos/${id}`),

   /**
-   * Transformer function applyed on the elements inside the list before
+   * Transformer function applyed on all list items before reducers update
-   * reducers update state.
-Triggered on all method calls (create, read,
+   * state.
+Triggered on all method calls (create, read, readOne, update and
-   * readOne, update and remove).
+   * remove).
    *
    * Use for enforcing common transformations on external data, sorting,
    * JSON Schema checks etc.